tmtsoftware/esw-ts/docs/src/main/services/alarm-service.md

 ### Pre-requisite

-In order to use Logging Service APIs:
+In order to use Alarm Service API:

+1. The Location Service
+1. The Alarm Service
-1. The Location Service, and Gateway Server needs to be running in the network
+1. Gateway Server needs to be running in the network

 ### To create a client for Alarm Service